edulemasson/pluralsight-dl/README.md

 05 - 05 - Adding a Remote Actor System
 05 - 06 - Configuring Remote Deployment
 05 - 07 - Summary

+TODO:
+	- Automatically click in each video to open it and consume it URL

+CONTRIBUTE:
+	- You are welcome!